studAnja22/vteamBackend/README.md

 ### /user routes
 Example on localhost: `localhost:1337/user/details`
 - `POST /register`: Register a new user.
-- `GET /details`: Get all data on one user.
+- `GET /details/:user_id`: Get all data on one user by id.
 - `PUT /update/name`: Update the users name.
 - `PUT /update/password`: Update the users password.
 - `PUT /update/prepaid`: Update the users prepaid card (and log it in their transaction log).